THE CHRISTIAN PERSPECTIVE

 – Genesis 1:1-10 KJV

 Less than a day later, in the wee hours of Christmas morning 1968, the crew of Apollo 8 began its long journey home, one that covered 250,000 miles, making it the world's longest holiday trip.
-Apollo 8's mission certainly proved that man could make it to the moon, but more importantly, it demonstrated just how vast our universe and how mighty our God.
+Apollo 8's mission certainly proved that man could make it to the moon, but more importantly, it demonstrated just how vast our universe and how mighty our God is.